eclipse-edc/Connector/docs/developer/architecture/ids-dataspace-protocol/transfer-process-architecture.md

-# IDS-Next Transfer Process Architecture
+# IDS Dataspace Protocol Transfer Process Architecture

 The EDC will be upgraded to implement and be fully compliant to the __IDS Next Transfer Process Protocol__.
 This document details the architectural approach that will be taken to support that protocol.